 Moving to Estonia for an IT Job: Artem’s Relocation Story

-For many in the IT industry, Estonia, the small Baltic country with a population of just 1.3 million, is not an obvious dream relocation destination for a developer job.
-This small country, however, and in particular the capital Tallinn, can easily compete with Berlin, Amsterdam, London, Paris, and the other top cities in Europe when it comes to IT jobs.
-The combination of an easily obtained work permit, a massive amount of promising startups and leading tech companies based there, and the high English language proficiency level in the country make Estonia attractive to foreign talent.
+This country, however, and in particular the capital Tallinn, can easily compete with Berlin, Amsterdam, London, Paris, and the other top cities in Europe when it comes to IT jobs.
+The combination of easy work permits, many promising startups and leading technology companies based there, plus the country's high level of English proficiency, make Estonia attractive to foreign talent.
+It’s also a digital-first country and made headlines when it proclaimed the internet was a human right.
+They did that in… the year 2000.
+So, yes—they’re ahead of the curve with it comes to digitisation.

 Artem’s background